rometools/rome/docs/src/site/markdown/ROMEAndMaven2.md

 ## Installation

-Rome uses Maven Central to distribute its packages.
+All versions since 1.5.0 are available on Maven Central under the following
+coordinates:

 ```xml
 <dependency>